-An employer must give an employee a payslip which includes the number of hours worked per pay period, wages and allowances paid and any deductions made.

-Wageline's Employment record obligations for WA award employers publication includes a payslip template.
+- An employer must provide an employee with a payslip that includes the number of hours worked in a pay period, the wages, any allowances paid and any deductions made. - Wageline's Employment record obligations for WA award employers publication includes a payslip template.